 The majority of employees who choose to have life insurance coverage through their work don’t know where their life insurance coverage will come from if they lose their job, decide to change their job, or if their company goes out of business.
 Typically, you won’t be able to retain your policy in these types of situations, which means that you won’t be covered.
 And what happens if you pass away and you aren’t covered?
 Your family could be put into some serious financial trouble.

 There are some policies that do allow you to change your group policy to an individual one, however, it will likely be significantly more expensive.
 Why?
-Because you will be switching from a term policy to a more expensive permanent policy.
+Because you will be switching from a term policy to a more expensive permanent policy like a group universal policy.

 Your Coverage Can Be Tricky If You Develop Health Problems